SainsburyWellcomeCentre/aeon_docs/src/about/design_considerations.md

 ### Data Ingestion

 How high is high-volume data in Project Aeon?
-For our first behavioural arena we anticipate anywhere between 3 to 5 behavioural imaging devices, around 10 behaviour patches and  acquisition sensors
+For our first behavioural habitat we anticipate anywhere between 3 to 5 behavioural imaging devices, around 10 behaviour patches and  acquisition sensors

 ## Cluster Computing